Slugbotics/cruz-control/CARLA/nautilus/README.md

 kubectl create -f 'name-desktop'.yml kubectl create -f 'name-ingress'.yml
 ```
 This will initialize all the required instances.
-After ensuring the pod is running, you can access the desktop via ```YOUR_ENDPOINT.nrp-nautilus.io```, replacing ```YOUR_ENDPOINT``` appropriately.
+After ensuring the pod is running, you can access the desktop via inputting```YOUR_ENDPOINT.nrp-nautilus.io``` into your browser (for any errors with hosting, please the check the Nautilus GUI guide), replacing ```YOUR_ENDPOINT``` appropriately.
 This process may take a few minutes.
-Furthermore, for the first login it may deliver a prompt asking for user and password, whose the values are user and mypass respectively.
+Furthermore, for the first login it may deliver a prompt asking for user and password, whose the values are ```user``` and ```mypass``` respectively.

 After finishing work on the instances, delete them via:
 ```